ltdrdata/ComfyUI-Inspire-Pack/README.md

 * Conditioning - Nodes for conditionings
   * `Concat Conditionings with Multiplier (Inspire)`: Concatenating an arbitrary number of Conditionings while applying a multiplier for each Conditioning.
 The multiplier depends on `comfy_PoP`, so [comfy_PoP](https://github.com/picturesonpictures/comfy_PoP) must be installed.

+* Models - Nodes for models
+  * `IPAdapter Model Helper (Inspire)`: This provides presets that allow for easy loading of the IPAdapter related models.
+However, it is essential for the model's name to be accurate.

 * Util - Utilities
   * `Float Range (Inspire)`: Create a float list that increases the value by `step` from `start` to `stop`.
 A list as large as the maximum limit is created, and when `ensure_end` is enabled, the last value of the list becomes the stop value.
   * `ToIPAdapterPipe (Inspire)`, `FromIPAdapterPipe (Inspire)`: These nodes assists in conveniently using the bundled ipadapter_model, clip_vision, and model required for applying IPAdapter.